kavyadevgun/frc-localization/position-system.md

         - Breakout board GND to Arduino ground.
         - Breakout board 5V to Arduino 5V pin.
       - The [NavX sensor](https://pdocs.kauailabs.com/navx-mxp/) will be connected to the Arduino board using the I2C port in the NavX to the I2C pins on the Arduino.
 The wiring instructions are as follows:
-        - NavX I2C SDA to Arduino SDA with a 2.2 k pullup resistor.
+        - NavX I2C SDA to Arduino SDA with a 2.2 kΩ pullup resistor.
-        - NavX I2C SCL to Arduino SCL with a 2.2 k pullup resistor.
+        - NavX I2C SCL to Arduino SCL with a 2.2 kΩ pullup resistor.
         - NavX I2C + to Arduino 5V.
         - NavX I2C G to Arduino ground.